pengjoshua/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image6]

 ### Edge Detection
-In addition to the Sobel first derivative operation I tried the Laplacian second derivative operation (http://docs.opencv.org/3.1.0/d5/d0f/tutorial_py_gradients.html).
+When converting the image to grayscale I follow the recommended RGB ratios presented in Yoo et al (0.5 for red, 0.4 for green, and 0.1 for blue) to enhance the gradient.
+In addition to the Sobel first derivative operation, I tried the Laplacian second derivative operation (http://docs.opencv.org/3.1.0/d5/d0f/tutorial_py_gradients.html).
 I used the Laplacian filter (cv2.Laplacian) and thresholded pixels to highlight only negative values (following a dark-light-dark edge fashion).
 The Laplacian filter generated better results than combinations of Sobel gradients.

 I used these thresholding operations to create several masks to detect edges in the images.
 The first mask is the binary thresholded mask generated from the Laplacian filter.
 I apply thresholding only on the S (Saturation) channel of the image.
 If less than 1% of pixels were detected, then I apply the Laplacian threshold on the grayscaled image.
 The second mask is a thresholding mask on the S channel pixels.
 The third mask is a brightness mask to reject dark lines.
 I combine either the second and third masks or the first and third masks.
 The result is a binary warped image.